 Check the Required Dependencies

-To check the environment and displays a report to the terminal window to find dependencies that required to install, type this command.
+To check the environment and display a report to the terminal window to find dependencies that require installation, type this command.

 flutter doctor